dustinhayes/JS-Unplugged/README.md

 console.log(o); // > Object { x: 1, y: 2 }
 ```

 Although using `[]` is clearly the longer form, there are benefits to using this syntax.
-Since the value `[]` expects is a just a string, it can be evaluated dynamically.
+Since the value `[]` expects is just a string, it can be evaluated dynamically.

 ```javascript
 var s = 'prop',